 We also factor in the wages you lost—and future wages you will lose—because the nature of your injury prevents you from working as you did before the motorcycle accident.

-No matter how you were injured, the attorneys at the Law Offices of Ogle, Elrod & Baril, PLLC can help you pursue the damages you deserve.
+No matter how you were injured, the attorneys at OEB Law, PLLC can help you pursue the damages you deserve.

 You may also seek non-economic damages for physical pain and suffering, emotional distress, and mental anguish you endured because of your accident.